What to eat to sleep well?

 RICE

-If you eat it for dinner, the melatonin in it will help you sleep;
+If you eat it for dinner, the melatonin it contains will help you sleep;

 YOGURT